The Complete Guide to Taking the Bus in Vanuatu

 5 Tips for Taking the Bus in Vanuatu

-- Look for "B" plates on minivans to identify buses - these vehicles hold 10-15 people.
+- Look for "B" plates on minivans to identify buses - these vehicles usually hold 10-15 people.

 - It’s better to use the bus stops.
 But you can simply wave or thumb when you see a "B" plate vehicle approaching.